QR4.5.9 Testing The Theory

 5. Light collides.
 When high-energy photons at the Stanford Linear Accelerator hit an electron beam to accelerate it at almost the speed of light, some electrons knocked a photon back with enough energy to hit the photon behind it, giving matter pairs that a magnetic field pulled apart to detect (Burke et al., 1997).

-Physical realism is just a theory and scientists who don’t question their theories are priests.
-Last century, it was the only game in town but today quantum realism is the rational alternative that space is network null processing, time is its processing cycles, light is the basic quantum process and matter is entangled light rebooting.
-This theory, based on reverse engineering, is testable, so if it is wrong, let the facts decide.
+That matter is primal is just a theory, and scientists who don’t question their theories are priests.
+Light is simpler than matter, so it is more likely to be primal.
+The theory that light evolved into matter, based on reverse engineering, is testable, so if it is wrong, let the facts decide.

 Next